Yelp/elastalert/docs/source/elastalert.rst

 ElastAlert has several features to make it more reliable in the event of restarts or Elasticsearch unavailability:

-- ElastAlert :ref:`saves it's state to Elasticsearch <metadata>` and, when started, will resume where previously stopped
+- ElastAlert :ref:`saves its state to Elasticsearch <metadata>` and, when started, will resume where previously stopped
 - If Elasticsearch is unresponsive, ElastAlert will wait until it recovers before continuing
 - Alerts which throw errors may be automatically retried for a period of time